peterkuma/ccbrowse/README.md

 ccbrowse import TYPE FILE...
 ```

-where type is `calipso` or `cloudsat` and file is a filesystem path to an HDF4
+where TYPE is `calipso` or `cloudsat` and FILE is a filesystem path to an HDF4
 or HDF-EOS2 file.
 For example:

 ```sh